David-Haim/concurrencpp/README.md

 	result<type> submit(callable_type&& callable, argument_types&& ... arguments);

 	/*
-		Turns an array of callables into an array of suspended coroutines and schedules them to run in this executor using enqueue.
+		Turns an array of callables into an array of tasks and schedules them to run in this executor using enqueue.
 		Throws errors::executor_shutdown exception if shutdown has been called before.
 	*/
 	template<class callable_type>